DFG-Project "Public Communication about Transnational Competitive Events in Social Media and its Predictive Power" (Project Phase 3)

 Division Digitalization and Participation

-Duration of the research project: 2012 - November 2022
+Duration of the research project: 2012 - 2023

 - Internet public sphere, social media, topic setting, transnational public communication, online journalism, media diffusion processes, predictive models.